vimlet/eon/docs/release/tutorial/entries/[4]Components/Togglemenu.md

 ```

 ## Declarative usage
-By default vc-togglemenu is displayed downwards occupying the remaining space of the container, and if it has an element below it, it will push it downwards.
+By default, vc-togglemenu is displayed downwards occupying the remaining space of the container, and if it has an element below it, it will push it downwards.
 ``` [html]
 <vc-togglemenu heading="Togglemenu"></vc-togglemenu>
 ```